-The SSID zone is meant to create large "high technology" industrial sites on lands brought into the UGB in 2002.
-This district is located on properties to the west of Brookwood Parkway, and north of Evergreen Parkway, and East of NE 41st Avenue.
-The zone is primarily intended to provide land for large-site users involved in high technology product manufacturing, with supportive small and medium industrial uses and limited commercial uses.
+The SSID zone implements the Industrial Comprehensive Plan designation and is meant to provide for development to include "high technology" industrial sites and industrial parks on lands brought into the UGB in 2002.
+This district is located on properties to the west of Brookwood Parkway, and north of Evergreen Parkway and East of NE Starr Blvd.
+The zone is intended to provide land for users involved in high technology product manufacturing, as well as supportive small and medium industrial uses and limited commercial uses.
 This zone shares the same development standards as the I-P zone.